lkodinsson/MARS/Fantasy/Spellcasting.md

 1. Wait for the complete duration required to cast that spell.
 2. Roll your spellcasting skill and associated stat versus the spell's difficulty.
 3. If you succeed, spend mana equal to that spell's cost.
 If you fail, spend 1 mana instead.
+If somehow you can't, the spells fumbles instead.
 4. Perform the effects of that spell based on your degree of success.
 5. The targets (if any) may roll to resist the effects of that spell (if allowed).